UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 ## xarray

-xarray (formerly xray) is an open source project and Python package that aims to bring the labeled data power of pandas to the physical sciences, by providing N-dimensional variants of the core pandas data structures.
+xarray (formerly xray) is an open source project and Python package that aims to bring the labelled data power of pandas to the physical sciences, by providing N-dimensional variants of the core pandas data structures.

 - Homepage: <https://github.com/pydata/xarray>